Correct and Reproducible Results¶

 This data set was designed to contain realistic sequences, but not very many of them, so that it could be run in a reasonable amount of time.
 The data must be downloaded from the NCBI due to its large size.
 We provide a file of hashes that can easily be used to verify that the data downloaded matches the data originally used to produce our results.
 (Use sha256sum at the unix command line.)

-This is designed to be a realistic-sized data set based on an outbreak of L. m. in stone fruit.
+This is designed to be a realistic-sized data set based on an outbreak of L. m. in soft cheese.
 The data must be downloaded from the NCBI due to its large size.
 We provide a file of hashes that can easily be used to verify that the data downloaded matches the data originally used to produce our results.
 (Use sha256sum at the unix command line.)

 Synthetic data sets¶